RageHardrack/last-pass-clone/README.md

 I decided to use Nuxt v3 because being a Vue.JS framework I can use the latest features to make my life easier during development.
 I also decided to use TailwindCSS to create my styles quickly and easily, as I am very good with this tool.

+I took full inspiration from the LastPass page to get the design, without many variants so as not to complicate the layout stage.
+I decided to follow the Mobile-First strategy to also adapt this web app to mobile devices, tablets and desktops, achieving a responsive design.

 I started by creating an overview to display the cards and a modal to create new password cards.
 I made my own Inputs components and used a popular form validation library called Vee-validate, just to show off that functionality and easily implement it.
 To further enhance this functionality, I added the Yup library.

 I chose to create each component to break down the code to the minimum, thinking of the strategy of reusable components that improve development time.